chrobione/nodejs0.10.40pi/README.md

-# nodejs0.10.40pi
+# Nodejs 0.10.40 for Raspberry Pi3
-This repo is to hold the deb page for 10.40 for docker.
+This repo will hold nodejs version that runs the [spark-server](https://github.com/spark/spark-server).

+This package is not signed, and not supported by anyone.